The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Discussion

-Interestingly, if $\langle f_{\mathrm{esc}} \rangle \simeq 0.2$, then the galaxy population that has already been observed with \emph{JWST} is likely providing enough ionizing photons to drive reionization at $z=11$.
-In Fig. \ref{fig:ndot_ion_vs_muvlim} we demonstrate this by showing the emission rate of ionizing photons into the IGM per comoving Mpc$^3$ ($\dot{n}_{\mathrm{ion}}$) as a function of the integration limit of the UV luminosity function.
-The calculations assume $f_{\mathrm{esc}}=0.2$ and the $z=11$ UV LF of \citet{mcleod2023}.
+Interestingly, if $\langle f_{\mathrm{esc}} \rangle \simeq 0.2$, then the galaxy population that has already been observed with \emph{JWST} is likely able to provide enough ionising photons to drive reionisation at $z=11$.
+In Fig. \ref{fig:ndot_ion_vs_muvlim} we demonstrate this by showing the emission rate of ionising photons into the IGM per comoving Mpc$^3$ ($\dot{n}_{\mathrm{ion}}$) as a function of the integration limit of the UV luminosity function.
+The calculations assume $f_{\mathrm{esc}}=0.2$ and the $z=11$ UV LF of \citet{mcleod2024}.
 We calculate $\dot{n}_{\mathrm{ion}}$ for three values of $\xi_{\mathrm{ion}}$ (i.e. the production efficiency of LyC photons in units of $\mathrm{Hz}/\mathrm{erg}$) that bracket the typical range of values inferred for young, low-metallicity galaxies at high redshifts \citep[i.e. ${\mathrm{log}(\xi_{\mathrm{ion}}/\mathrm{Hz}\,\mathrm{erg}^{-1}})=25.2-25.8$; e.g.][]{bouwens2016, atek2023, tang2019, tang2023}.
-The ionizing photon output needed to maintain an ionized IGM fraction of $Q_{\hii}$ is given by the prescription of \citet{madau1999}:
+The ionising photon output needed to maintain an ionised IGM fraction of $Q_{\hii}$ is given by the prescription of \citet{madau1999}:

 where $C_{\mathrm{\hii}}$ is the IGM clumping factor which we set following the prescription of \citet{shull2012}.